On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Theory

-If these singular values each vary exponentially with $n$, however, then the ratio of probabilities will clearly either vanish or diverge in the limit $t \rightarrow \infty$ depending on whether the growth rate of the leading singular value is largest in $\alpha$ or $\alpha'$.
+If these singular values each vary exponentially with $n$, however, then the ratio of probabilities will clearly either vanish or diverge in the limit $t \rightarrow \infty$ depending on whether the growth rate of the leading singular value is largest in $\alpha_{1}$ or $\alpha_{2}$.
 One symmetry subspace thus becomes completely dominant and the wavefunction effectively vanishes in the other subspaces.
 Freezing thus occurs between all symmetry subspaces with distinct growth rates as a natural consequence of the exponentially growing nature of $A^{(i)}_{\alpha}(t)$.
-We should emphasize that our statement of an exponential growth in the leading singular values $\sigma^{(i)}_{\alpha,q} (n)$ is intended to be that of an average change by orders of magnitude in linear time.
-We have been careful not to assign a specific growth rate to this $\forall n$ and instead talk about the `average' change as we are working with matrices and only under certain conditions can one assign a single growth rate $\forall n$ to the leading singular value of long products \cite{ChaosMatrixProducts1}.
-Nonetheless, the average change of orders of magnitude in linear time will, via Eq. (\ref{Eq:GrowthRates}), be reflected in the $p^{(i)}(\alpha ,t)$ and cause them to differ by increasing orders of magnitude as time increases linearly.
+We should emphasize that our statement of an exponential growth in the leading singular values $\sigma^{(i)}_{\alpha,q} (n)$ is intended to be that of an average change by orders of magnitude in linear time, i.e. the quantity $\frac{2}{n}\ln(\sigma^{(i)}_{\alpha,q} (n))$ (which can be interpreted as the average growth rate of the $q$th singular value) does not asymptotically tend to $0$ for large $n$.
+We have been careful not to assign a specific growth rate to the singular values $\forall n$ and instead talk about the `average' change as we are working with matrices and only under certain conditions can one assign a single growth rate $\forall n$ to the leading singular value of long products \cite{ChaosMatrixProducts1}.
+Nonetheless, the average change of orders of magnitude of the singular values of $(A_{\alpha}^{(i)}(t))^{\dagger}A^{(i)}_{\alpha}(t)$ in linear time will, via Eq. (\ref{Eq:GrowthRates}), be reflected in the $p^{(i)}(\alpha ,t)$ and cause them to differ by increasing orders of magnitude as time increases linearly.
 In our numerical results we will observe this growth explicitly.